parisni/mimic-omop-guidelines/03-result.rst

 3) As did previous authors (5) we did a distinction between the ‘structural’ mapping quality and the ‘semantic’ mapping quality.
-The first one tried to evalute to how the row data elements fits to the target CDM The second tries to qualify our mapping variables to a standard OMOP concept and if there is a potential loss of data in thisprocess.
+The first one tried to evalute to how the row data elements fits to the target CDM The second tries to qualify our mapping variables to a standard OMOP concept and if there is a potential loss of data in this process.

-A many previous authors, we used Achilles 0sofware to evaluate the data quality(4).
+A many previous authors, we used Achilles sofware to evaluate the data quality(4).
 It is open-source analytics software produced by OHDSI (6).
 This tool is used for data characterization, quality assessment, and the visualization of observational health data (6).
 ACHILLES calculates summary statistics and includes a unique function for checking data quality, named Achilles Heel.